Other Electives

 AVID II

-Recommendation: Students must submit an AVID application, a copy of unofficial transcripts, two core subject teacher recommendations, and an interview OR maintained good standing in AVID I.
+Recommendation: Students must submit an AVID application, a copy of unofficial transcripts, two core subject teacher recommendations and an interview OR maintained good standing in AVID I.

 Course Length: One Year